Employment

 - other responsibilities related to the undergraduate program

-- A teaching portfolio
+- A 1-2 page teaching statement

 Equal Opportunity Statement: